TimvdLippe/internship-report-google/README.md

 The first 2 weeks consisted of training by top Google engineers in Mountain View, which explained how Google operates and introduces new hires into the Google workflow.
 I was in a special position, as most of the specific workflow was not required knowledge for my internship.
-As the Polymer team is primarily open source, my work was all on GitHub, which I was very familiar as result of my work during my courses.
+As the Polymer team is primarily open source, my work was all on GitHub, which I was very familiar with as a result of my work during my courses.
 Nonetheless, whenever terms were used in discussions with Google engineers, I was able to follow the conversation and understand the concepts they were talking about.
 Besides that, the knowledge I obtained, during courses such as [Software Quality and Testing](http://studiegids.tudelft.nl/a101_displayCourse.do?course_id=34556&SIS_SwitchLang=en) and [Software Engineering Methods](http://studiegids.tudelft.nl/a101_displayCourse.do?course_id=43888&SIS_SwitchLang=en), was crucial to be able to have efficient and constructive discussions with my host and second reviewer.

 ### Testing at Google

 The emphasis on testing is very prevalent at Google.
-Besides work on my project tool, all of my contributions to (open source) projects required existence of tests that either tested the new functionality or were regression tests to make sure bugs were fixed.
+Besides work on my project tool, all of my contributions to (open source) projects required the existence of tests that either tested the new functionality or were regression tests to make sure bugs were fixed.
 Full Test-Driven-Development (TTD) was not something I had to practice, although I mostly used TDD for debugging bug reports and verify that the issue was resolved.

 Google internally runs most of the tests on every change.